 If a student employee is injured on the job, the accident reporting procedures are the same as for regular full-time and part-time employees.
-The employing department must immediately send a completed Safety Incident or Accident Report and Workers' Compensation Claim Form to Maintenance or the Director of Human Resources, Compliance and Risk Management for proper handling.
+The employing department must immediately send a completed Safety Incident or Accident Report and Workers' Compensation Claim Form to the Facilities Manager or the Director of Human Resources, Compliance and Risk Management for proper handling.